jusan00b/arch-files/README.md

 + basic files that need to be configured to setup dwm
 + .xinitrc and .bash_profile files should be in home directory
 + anonymouspro directory should be in /usr/share/fonts/
-# Other downloads required before setting up dwm
+# Downloads required
 + xorg
 + git
 + yay
 + neovim
 + picom
+# Additional donloads
 + vscodium-bin using yay
 + brave-bin using yay